Christmas is almost here!

 - Something to read, a book, magazine subscription, whatever, as long as it keeps their attention, and is educational of course.

-With 5 kids, we have accumulated SO MUCH STUFF over the years between Christmas and Birthdays.
-It makes me want to cry sometimes when I go through toys and try to Spring clean and realize how much stuff we have bought over the years that never gets used!
+With 5 kids, we have accumulated SO MUCH STUFF over the years between Christmas, Birthdays, and hand me downs from friends and family members.
+It makes me want to cry sometimes when I go through toys and try to clean and realize how much stuff we have bought over the years that never gets used!

 I have been pleasantly surprised as to how much they seem to appreciate our new form of gift giving.
 I know I personally remember what we have gotten them rather than forgetting about it 5 seconds later.